XiaoMi/galaxy-sdk-php/README.md

 ./composer.phar install
 ```

+2. PHP Extensions:
+* php curl extension (required)
+* php pthreads extension (optional,required only when client metrics turned on)

-2. Run examples (you need to change the AppID/AppSecret in the example code)
+3. Run examples (you need to change the AppID/AppSecret in the example code)

 ```
 php examples/Basic.php